+You'll undergo numerous body changes during pregnancy.
 Physical changes, emotional changes and hormonal changes are all taking place as the pregnancy progresses.
-In fact, hormonal changes are responsible for the physical changes and emotional changes that take place within a woman’s body during pregnancy.
+In fact, hormonal changes are responsible for many of the physical changes and emotional changes that take place.

 The following are hormones produced by the placenta: